Motouom/PackIt/doc/Frontend-Documentation.md

 ### Common API Errors

-Here are some common API errors that users might encounter while using Packit:
+Here are some common API errors that users might encounter while using PackIt:

 - **400 Bad Request**: The request was invalid or cannot be otherwise served.
 This can occur if the user inputs an incorrect or malformed URL.
 - **403 Forbidden**: The server understood the request but refuses to authorize it.
 This can occur if the user does not have the necessary permissions.